Marianne Brocklehurst: Egyptology

 In 1873 Marianne Brocklehurst and Mary Booth ('the two MBs') visited Egypt.
-While in Egypt, she met Amelia Edwards, another English traveller, who was traveling with Lucy Renshaw and their ladies maid Jenny Lane.
+While in Egypt, she met Amelia Edwards, another English traveller, who was travelling with Lucy Renshaw and their ladies maid Jenny Lane.
 The two parties sailed together in a flotilla up the Nile.
 Edwards later published her account of the journey in the bestselling A Thousand Miles up the Nile (1877).
 Brocklehurst's own travel diary of the voyage was published in 2005.
 Brocklehurst and Edwards competed with each other in the illegal extraction of antiquities from Egypt.
 Brocklehurst recounted a story called "How We Got Our Mummy" and it is in the appendix to her published diary.
 Brocklehurst and Booth returned to Egypt in 1876–1877 and in 1883.
 Their final trip was in 1890–1891.
 On the final trip they witnessed the removal of a large quantity of recently removed 21st Dynasty mummies from Thebes.

 She made several drawings during her trips to Egypt, many of which show up in her published diary and some of which are displayed at various museums.